 The team are fully trained to help in a wealth of scenarios including:

-- Settling into university life, getting to know your halls and the local area, and home sickness.
+- Getting to know your halls and the local area,

 When are the Living Support Team on call?